AdobeDocs/experience-platform.en/help/rtcdp/destinations/tradedesk-destination.md

 During the [Segment schedule](activate-destinations.md#segment-schedule) step, you must manually map your segments to their corresponding ID or friendly name in the destination.

 When mapping segments, we recommend you use the [!DNL Platform] segment name or a shorter form of it, for ease of use.
 However, the segment ID or name in your destination does not need to match the one in your [!DNL Platform] account.
-Any value you insert in the mapping field will be reflected in [!DNL The Trade Desk] account.
+Any value you insert in the mapping field will be reflected by the destination.

 If you are using multiple device mappings (cookie IDs, [!DNL IDFA], [!DNL GAID]), make sure to use the same mapping value for all three mappings. [!DNL The Trade Desk] will aggregate all of them into a single segment, with a device-level breakdown.